Russia invades Georgia, and everybody thinks, oh, no, the oil price is going to spike way back up.

 And talking about all this environmental green stuff and alternative energies, yeah, I'm sure some of that stuff would do some good.

-But you know, I'm totally in line with you.
+But, you know, I'm totally in line with you.

-You know, oil's gonna be here.
+You know, oil is going to be here.

 Everybody might as well face it.

-And here we have, we've got a a bucket load or uh tons of bucket loads right underneath our feet, and people like Obama and these other just stupid Democrats, they don't even want to get it.
+And people like Obama and these other just stupid Democrats, they don't even want to get it.

-I mean, they you know, I I don't understand it, Rush.
+I mean, I don't understand, Rush.

-I'm because because they don't control it.
+Because they don't control it.

 Because they don't control the oil.